jkboyce/jprime/historical/README.md

 ## Longest prime siteswaps paper (1999)

 This was my first writeup of things I'd learned in the course of developing and running `jdeep/jprime`.
-Unfortunately, due to a software bug there are a couple of errors in the tabulated results for 4 balls.
+Due to a software bug there were two errors in the tabulated results for 4 balls.

 Some of the ideas weren't yet mature here.
 For example the definition of a *superprime* pattern was overly restrictive and missed the main idea.